Transferring Domain Names: When, How, and Why You Should

 - User friendliness.
 When purchasing any service, you want to make sure you understand how to use it.
 In the case of purchasing or transferring a domain, you should be able to implement the services and features you’re offered.
 If features like Google Workspace, custom email, or hosting are important to you and your business, make sure that they are easy to set up and use with the new registrar.

 - Cost.
 Every registrar charges different prices based on the services they offer, and it’s common for registrars to throw in free perks like URL and email forwarding, DNS templates, or two-step verification.
 All this makes it difficult to compare costs across registrars.
-When it comes to registrar pricing, most important is transparency: discounts make sense, it’s obvious what’s included in the price and what’s not, and renewal rates are clearly presented so that there are no surprises when your domain’s renewal comes up
+When it comes to registrar pricing, the most important is transparency: discounts make sense, it’s obvious what’s included in the price and what’s not, and renewal rates are presented so that there are no surprises when your domain’s renewal comes up